nkh/ftl/config/ftl/man/ftl.md

                  «LEADER v e»        show virtual entries etag

 ## Time Events
-You can register functions in *ftl* to be run at when a'Time Event' occurs.
+You can register functions in *ftl* to be run at when a 'Time Event' occurs.

 Set "time_event" in _ftlrc_ to a positive integer n, a 'Time Event' will occurs every n seconds.